Kristin Richardson Jordan’s “Disrupt The District” Campaign spells H.A.R.L.E.M.

 R: Redistributing Wealth

-Kristin Richardson Jordan will support and advocate for increasing taxes on the city’s richest 1% (or even in some cases 0.1%!) of residents and using that money to address income disparities and the elimination of poverty and homelessness.
-She will continue to advocate for support services for our poorest and most vulnerable residents.
+- Support and advocate for increasing taxes on the city’s richest 1% (or even in some cases 0.1%!) of residents, using the funds to address income disparities and to eliminate poverty and homelessness.

 E: Education for all and Environmental Justice

-Due to her experience teaching, Kristin Richardson Jordan knows first-hand the needs of our students.
-She will fight for an end to our two-tier education system, specifically by advocating that we increase the budget to provide smaller class sizes and culturally-enriched curricula that reflects the diversity of our city.
-She will also fight to eliminate the SHSAT test.
+- Fight for an end to our two-tier education system by increasing the Dept. of Ed. budget to provide smaller class sizes and a culturally rich curricula that reflects the diversity of our city.

-When it comes to environmental justice, KRJ will advocate for environmental health protections for our community putting the welfare of people before profits.
+- Advocate for environmental health protections for our community, putting the welfare of people before profits.

 M: Meaningful Change

-Kristin Richardson Jordan is Black, a lesbian, a woman, an activist, an artist, a teacher, an author, a small business owner and a social justice warrior.
+- Kristin Richardson Jordan is Black, a lesbian, a woman, an activist, an artist, a teacher, an author, a small business owner and a social justice warrior.
 She believes in full employment, free quality education, free public transportation, and prison abolition.
-There is not one part of who she is or what she believes in that she is giving up on in order to run for office.
-If elected, Kristin Richardson Jordan would be the youngest person in history to hold this office AND the first out LGBTQ individual to hold this office.
-This, in addition to the politics she brings with her, will enact meaningful, lasting, necessary change.
+ONCE elected, Kristin would be the youngest person in history AND the first out LGBTQ individual to hold this office.